 Our Board currently consists of six members and has established three standing committees: the Corporate Governance and Nominating Committee, the Audit Committee and the Compensation Committee.
-Our Board formally met 12 times during 2023.
+Our Board formally met six times during 2024.

 Each committee operates under a written charter adopted by our Board, and such charters, together with our Corporate Governance Guidelines, are available at www.gulfisland.com under "Investors-Governance-Governance Documents."
 The composition of each committee is reviewed annually by our Board.
-During 2023, each of our incumbent directors attended 100% of the aggregate of the total number of meetings of our Board and the total number of meetings held by all committees of our Board on which he or she served during the periods of his or her Board membership and committee service, except for two directors, both of who attended over 90% of all meetings; one director was absent from a regular committee meeting and the other director was absent from two special committee meetings.
+During 2024, each of our incumbent directors attended 100% of the aggregate of the total number of meetings of our Board and the total number of meetings held by all committees of our Board on which he or she served during the periods of his or her Board membership and committee service.